-Let's take the English-NT-KJV audio message and prepare it for the Envoy ST. In order to keep the example simple, please note that only select Book and Chapter files appear.
-We have the first 3 Chapters of the Books Matthew, Mark and Luke.
+Let's take the English-NT-KJV audio message and prepare it for the Envoy S. In order to keep the example simple, please note that only select Book and Chapter files appear.
+We have the first 3 Chapters of the Books Matthew, Mark, 1 Corinthians, 2 Corinthians, Jude and Revelation.

-In order to load the Envoy ST with your audio project, it may be necessary to rename and/or reorganize the files and folders.
+In order to load the Envoy S with an audio project, it will be necessary to rename and/or reorganize the folders.
 Before you begin making changes to your Audio Project Folder, MegaVoice recommends that you make a copy of your project folder and make changes to the copy to keep your original folder intact.
 Then use the copy for loading the players.